AaronSageField/Projects/Professional/Firebase WizardForm/README.md

-The Integrity Insurance WizardForm is a web-based survey application designed to collect client feedback 24 hours after their appointment.
-It is automatically distributed via a CRM workflow and uses Firebase for secure data storage with asymmetrical encryption.
-The form guides users through a multi-step process to gather experience ratings, feedback, and optional names, funneling satisfied clients (rating 7 or higher) toward leaving Google Reviews to maximize positive public feedback while collecting improvement insights from less satisfied clients.

-Features

-Multi-Step Survey: A user-friendly, step-by-step interface for collecting ratings, feedback, and optional user information.
-Conditional Logic: Users with ratings of 7 or higher are prompted to leave a Google Review, while others are directed to provide feedback for internal improvement.
-Data Security: Utilizes asymmetrical encryption (via CryptoJS AES) to securely store user data in Firebase Firestore.
-Responsive Design: Mobile-friendly interface with CSS media queries for optimal display across devices.
-Accessibility: Supports keyboard navigation (Enter for next, Backspace for previous) and includes ARIA attributes for error handling.
-Firebase Integration: Stores encrypted survey responses in a Firestore database.
-Dynamic Feedback Prompts: Customizes feedback questions based on user ratings (e.g., "What did you like the most?" for high ratings).

-File Structure

-config.js: Contains the encryption key for securing data.
-Survey.html: The main survey interface with a multi-step form for collecting user input.
-Decryption Tool.html: A tool for viewing and exporting decrypted survey submissions to CSV (for internal use). styles.css: Styles for the survey and decryption tool, featuring Integrity Insurance branding (e.g., orange borders, blue buttons). app.js: Core logic for the survey, including Firebase integration, encryption, step navigation, and input validation.

-Setup Instructions

-Prerequisites:

-Node.js (for local development, if needed).
-A Firebase project with Firestore enabled.
-Assymetrical encryption keys for data security.

-Firebase Configuration:

-Replace placeholders in app.js (firebaseConfig) with your Firebase project credentials (apiKey, authDomain, projectId, etc.).
-Ensure Firestore is enabled in your Firebase console.

-Encryption Key:

-Insert your public encryption key in config.js where <INSERT_PUBLIC_KEY> is specified.
-Insert your private encryption key in the Decryption Tool.

-Deployment:

-Host the application on a web server (e.g., Firebase Hosting, Netlify, or any static hosting service).
-Update redirect URLs in app.js (submitSurveyNormal and submitSurveyGoogle) to point to your desired destinations (e.g., company website, Google Review page).

-CRM Integration:

-Configure your CRM to send survey links to clients 24 hours post-appointment using a workflow automation tool.
-Ensure the survey URL points to the hosted Survey.html.

-Decryption Tool:

-Deploy Decryption Tool.html separately for internal use, ensuring only authorized personnel can access it.
-Implement decryption logic (not provided in the code) to view and export survey data.

-Usage

-Survey Flow:
-Step 1: Users rate their experience (1-10) using a slider.
-Step 2: Users provide feedback based on their rating (e.g., "What can we do to improve?" for ratings 7-8).
-Step 3: Users are asked if they want to be contacted (or thanked for high ratings).
-Step 4 (if rating ≥ 9): Users are prompted to leave a Google Review.
-Step 5 (if contact requested): Users enter their name.
-Step 6: Users review and submit their responses.

-Data Storage: Responses are encrypted and stored in Firestore under the wizardformsubmissions collection.
-Google Review Funnel: Users with ratings ≥ 7 are encouraged to leave a Google Review, increasing 5-star visibility.
-Decryption Tool: Internal tool to decrypt and export submissions to CSV for analysis.

-Dependencies

-Firebase SDK (v9.17.2): For Firestore database and app initialization.
-CryptoJS: For AES encryption of survey data.
-External Hosting: Required for serving HTML, CSS, and JS files.

-Styling

-Branding: Uses Integrity Insurance colors (orange: #f46c1c, blue: #067797, #005ea8).
-Responsive Design: Adapts to mobile and tablet screens with media queries.
-Accessibility: Includes error messaging with ARIA attributes and keyboard navigation support.

-Security

-Data Encryption: All survey responses are encrypted using AES before storage in Firestore.
-Input Validation: Ensures valid names (alphabets and spaces only) and feedback length (< 500 characters).
-Firebase Security Rules: Configure Firestore rules to restrict access to authorized users only.

-Notes

-Replace placeholder URLs in app.js (https://www.placeholder.com/ and https://g.placeholder.com) with actual redirect links.
-The decryption tool (Decryption Tool.html) requires additional logic to decrypt and display data, which is not included in the provided code.
-Ensure Firebase configuration is complete to avoid data storage issues.
-Test the survey flow thoroughly to confirm step navigation and conditional logic work as expected.
+# Integrity Insurance WizardForm (Client Feedback Survey)

+The Integrity Insurance WizardForm is a web-based survey application designed to collect post-appointment client feedback through an automated CRM workflow.
+The survey is accessible via a public link sent 24 hours after an appointment and securely stores encrypted responses in Firebase Firestore.

+The form adapts to user input using conditional logic, prompting satisfied clients (rating 7 or higher) to leave a Google Review, while collecting internal improvement feedback from less satisfied users.
+Responses are stored securely using AES encryption via CryptoJS.

+## Features

+- **Multi-Step Survey**
+  Guided, step-by-step interface for capturing experience ratings, written feedback, and optional contact information.

+- **Conditional Logic**
+  - Ratings ≥ 9: Prompt for Google Review
+  - Ratings 7–8: Ask what went well and what could improve
+  - Ratings ≤ 6: Directly request suggestions for improvement

+- **Data Security**
+  - AES encryption via CryptoJS
+  - All data stored securely in Firebase Firestore

+- **Responsive Design**
+  Mobile-friendly layout using media queries for clean display across screen sizes.

+- **Accessibility**
+  - ARIA-compliant error handling
+  - Keyboard navigation (Enter to proceed, Backspace to go back)

+- **Firebase Integration**
+  Survey submissions are securely written to a Firestore collection.

+- **Internal Decryption Tool**
+  A separate admin-only HTML tool for decrypting and exporting collected feedback.

+## File Structure

+- `Survey.html` – Main form interface with embedded scripts and markup
+- `styles.css` – UI styling and branding (orange/blue palette)
+- `app.js` – Survey logic, input validation, Firebase integration, encryption
+- `config.js` – Public encryption key for securing data before submission
+- `Decryption Tool.html` – Standalone internal tool for decrypting/exporting data (requires private key)

+## Setup Instructions

+### Prerequisites

+- Firebase project with Firestore enabled
+- AES public/private key pair (asymmetric encryption)
+- Static web hosting environment (e.g., Firebase Hosting, Netlify)

+### Firebase Configuration

+1. In `app.js`, replace the placeholder `firebaseConfig` object with your project credentials.
+2. Confirm Firestore is enabled in your Firebase console.
+3. Configure Firestore Security Rules to restrict access appropriately.

+### Encryption Keys

+- In `config.js`, insert your public encryption key in the placeholder.
+- Use the private key within the `Decryption Tool.html` (only in secure environments).

+### Hosting

+- Upload `Survey.html`, `styles.css`, `app.js`, and `config.js` to a static host.
+- Ensure links in `app.js` point to your Google Review page and confirmation landing page.

+### CRM Integration

+- Configure your CRM to send the survey URL 24 hours after each client appointment via automated workflow.
+- Ensure the URL points to the hosted `Survey.html`.

+### Decryption Tool

+- Deploy `Decryption Tool.html` separately in a restricted-access environment.
+- Logic for decrypting AES-encrypted submissions must be implemented internally (not provided in this repo).
+- Tool should export decrypted responses to CSV for analysis or reporting.

+## Survey Flow

+1. **Rating (1–10)**
+   Collected via slider input.

+2. **Feedback Prompt**
+   Dynamically generated based on rating:
+   - High: "What did you like most?"
+   - Mid-range: "What can we do better?"
+   - Low: "What went wrong?"

+3. **Follow-Up Contact (Optional)**
+   User asked whether they'd like to be contacted.

+4. **Google Review Prompt** (Rating ≥ 9)
+   Redirects to external review page after submission.

+5. **Name Input** (If contact requested)
+   Name collected for follow-up.

+6. **Review & Submit**
+   Users confirm all inputs and submit securely.

+## Data Storage

+- Responses are AES-encrypted and stored in the `wizardformsubmissions` collection in Firestore.
+- Each document includes timestamp, rating, feedback, optional name, and follow-up preference.

+## Dependencies

+- Firebase SDK (v9.17.2) – App initialization and Firestore
+- CryptoJS – AES encryption
+- No backend server required

+## Styling

+- **Brand Colors**
+  - Orange: `#f46c1c`
+  - Light Blue: `#067797`
+  - Dark Blue: `#005ea8`

+- **Responsiveness**
+  Uses CSS media queries for phone and tablet support.

+- **Accessibility**
+  ARIA attributes for input validation; keyboard support for navigation.

+## Security

+- **Encryption**
+  All data is AES-encrypted before storage; only authorized users with the private key can decrypt responses.

+- **Validation**
+  Input constraints enforce alphabetic names and character limits for feedback fields.

+- **Access Control**
+  Firestore rules should be configured to prevent unauthorized access.

+## Notes

+- Update all placeholder URLs in `app.js`:
+  - Submission redirects
+  - Google Review link

+- The decryption tool requires private-key logic not included here.

+- This project assumes that only authorized internal personnel will access decrypted survey data.

+- Test survey logic thoroughly before deployment to ensure proper branching, validation, and redirect behavior.